 My research interests lie at the intersection of various areas including: artificial intelligence planning; plan, activity, and intent recognition; human-computer/robot interaction; topic modeling; knowledge representation; and statistical-relational methods.
 The broad focus of my research is artificial intelligence for human-computer/robot interaction, aiming to develop systems that adaptively interact with human users through understanding their actions in the environment.
 My approaches to this are very interdisciplinary based on my wide range of interests.

 I am a member of the Resource Bounded Reasoning (RBR) Lab run by Dr. Shlomo Zilberstein at the University of Massachusetts Amherst.
 During the summer of 2015, I was a visiting researcher in Dr. Alex Fukunaga's laboratory at the University of Tokyo.
-I was also an original member of the STatistical Relational Artitificial Intelligence Team (STRAIT) run by Dr. Sriraam Natarajan at the Wake Forest Baptist Health medical center (the lab is now at Indiana University Bloomington and named the Indiana University Statistical Relational AI (IU STARAI) Team).
+I was also an original member of the STatistical Relational Artitificial Intelligence Team (STRAIT) run by Dr. Sriraam Natarajan at the Wake Forest Baptist Health medical center (the lab is now at The University of Texas at Dallas and named the Statistical Relational AI (STARAI) Team).
 My current projects are listed below; please feel free to click on any of them for some more details.
 For past projects, please click [Past Projects] above.

 Below is a list of recent publications that I co-authored.
 Click [Full List] above for a list of all publications.
 Public copies will be withheld until the publications are publicly available from the respective venue.